ADVANCED TUTORIALS

 Task 1[check point 1, check point 2]#

-- These imports are added to the jobs queue to get dispatched one by one.
+• These imports are added to a job queue and processed one by one.
 If you send an import email with 100 tasks twice, you will end up with 200 tasks in your inbox, 100 of them repeated.
-So, be patient and always wait for the notification you will be sent once the work is completed.
+So be patient, and wait for the notification you’ll receive when the import is complete.

-- Beware with the email signature or text that is sometimes added at the end of emails.
+• Watch out for your email signature or any automatically added text at the end of your messages.
 They will be understood as tasks and will not produce the desired result.

-- The body of the email will be completely imported, unless you indicate where the import must finish, by introducing a special line that starts with ###.
-The lines that run after ### will be ignored.
+• The entire body of the email will be imported unless you include a line starting with ### — any lines after ### will be ignored.

 4. Importing projects

-command in the email subject, a project with the subject as title.
+If you include the :import project command in the email subject, a project with that subject line will be created.

 The option to import projects can be used as a template to create repetitive or similar projects whenever you need them.
 For example, if you have a project like this that you usually repeat: